peering-manager/peering-manager/docs/models/peering/internetexchangepeeringsession.md

 LANs.
 For each Internet exchange peering session that you create, the following properties can be configured (n.b. some are optional):

-  * `Autonomous System`: an autonomous system managed by a remote peer.
+  * `Autonomous System`: the autonomous system of the remote peer.
   * `Internet Exchange`: an Internet exchange providing a LAN and IP addresses for autonomous systems to peer.
-  * `Password`: a password to secure a BGP session ; it can be a clear text password or an encrypted one.
+  * `Password`: a password to secure a BGP session; it can be a clear text password or an encrypted one.
 In the latter case, make sure that the router will not try to encrypt the password again.
   * `Multihop TTL`: a value to set the time to leave interval for IP packets